 Home isn’t “home” without your furry family members!
 “The Shea Difference,” it isn’t just for humans.
 We want everyone – and every pet – to feel comfy and at home.
-Whether you’re already a pet owner or plan to be one soon, we’ll help you find your ideal pet and make sure everyone feels purr-fectly at home.
+We’ll help you find your ideal pet and make sure everyone feels purr-fectly at home.

 What Pet is Right for Me?